arsenal9971/BMS_stud_reps/20170421_Fri_Follow-Up.md

 - Mentoring: Some mentors are too busy or take too many students.
 It is good for students to be able to change mentors.
-It might be a good idea to take 2 mentors per student.
+It might be a good idea to assign 2 mentors per student, upon request.

 Some students spent one semester to be aware that they appreciate advice.